-As worker’s compensation specialists, each of the Santa Clarita permanent disability attorneys at Koszdin, Fields, Sherry & Katz are very familiar with the ins and outs of claiming disability benefits, and in identifying the best way to proceed in your individual circumstances.
+As worker’s compensation specialists, each of the firm’s Santa Clarita permanent disability partner attorneys at Koszdin, Fields & Sherry are very familiar with the ins and outs of claiming disability benefits, and in identifying the best way to proceed in your individual circumstances.

 Any workplace injury can have a long-lasting impact on your life, but some of the most severe could leave you permanently disabled and unable to return to your job.
 In some cases, you may be able to return to some form of work eventually, but not at the same level that you had previously reached, greatly reducing your earning capacity.
 For this reason, disability benefits are based on levels of impairment, with the payments you receive being calculated according to the percentage of disability cited by your doctors.

 This impairment rating can be allocated incorrectly by insurance companies, who place priority on their own profit margins rather than the impact on your life.
-When you hire a Santa Clarita permanent disability lawyer from Koszdin, Fields, Sherry & Katz to handle your case, we will not accept anything less than the full amount – and correct rating – that you should receive, enlisting experts such as agreed medical evaluators (AME) or qualified medical evaluators (QME) where necessary.
+When you hire a Santa Clarita permanent disability lawyer from Koszdin, Fields & Sherry to handle your case, we will not accept anything less than the full amount – and correct rating – that you should receive, enlisting experts such as agreed medical evaluators (AME) or qualified medical evaluators (QME) where necessary.

 If you have been out of work due to a workplace injury, we would strongly recommend that you discuss your case with one of our outstanding attorneys, to make sure you receive the benefits you deserve.